aryalgaurav/SimpleService/readme.md

 13. I did not use any of the spring boot actuator functions that are provided out of the box.
 I do not think anything like that was required for this project.
 But, since I did the project in spring boot, I wanted to mention that I did not work on those parts specifically.

 14. I did not worry about the OPEN API swagger documentation for this project.

+15. For Kafka - Please download the Kafka and start your zookeeper instance.
+Once the zookeeper instance starts, you can start the kafka server from the command line.
+Once the kafka server is running, you can create the kafka topic.
+In this project, I have defined the topic as ``KAFKA_TOPIC`` with the desired partition and number of nodes.
+Once the project publishes messages, you can see those published messages onto the kafka topic.
+Considering the kafka call takes certain time and considering that the project should not be blocked, the kafka client call should be async.
+This has not been covered for this project.